Michael Portillo: 1997 election defeat

 Portillo's defeat represented a 17.4% swing to Labour.
 Symbolising the loss of the election by the Conservative Party, it has been referred to as "the Portillo moment", and in the cliché "Were you up for Portillo?" (i.e., "Were you awake/did you see Portillo's result announced on television?")
-Portillo himself commented, thirteen years later, that as a consequence "My name is now synonymous with eating a bucketload of shit in public."
+In 2010, Portillo wrote: "I had hoped for something better than Were You Still Up for Portillo?
+Now I feel lucky to have been ejected.
+I discovered that there is life and livelihood outside Westminster."

 Return to Parliament

 Following the election, Portillo renewed his attachment to Kerr-McGee, but also undertook substantial media work, including programmes for the BBC and Channel 4.
-In an interview with The Times given in the summer of 1999, Portillo said that "I had some homosexual experiences as a young person."
+In an interview with The Times given in 1999, Portillo said that "I had some homosexual experiences as a young person."
 A few weeks after he had given that interview, the death of Alan Clark gave Portillo the opportunity to return to Parliament, despite Lord Tebbit accusing Portillo of lying about the extent of his sexual "deviance", and similar comments from an associate included in a profile of Portillo in The Guardian newspaper.
 He comfortably won the by-election in late November 1999 to represent Kensington and Chelsea, traditionally one of the safest Conservative seats.

 On 1 February 2000, William Hague promoted Portillo to the Shadow cabinet as Deputy Leader and Shadow Chancellor.
 On 3 February, Portillo stood opposite the Chancellor of the Exchequer, Gordon Brown, in the House of Commons for the first time in his new role.
 During this session, Portillo declared that a future Conservative government would enhance the independence of the Bank of England and increase its accountability to Parliament, and that it would not repeal the national minimum wage.

 2001 leadership election

 Following the 2001 general election, Portillo contested the leadership of the party.
 In the first ballot of Conservative MPs, he led well.
 However, there followed press stories, including references to his previous homosexual experiences and to his equivocation at the time of Major's 1995 resignation.
 He was knocked out in the final round of voting by Conservative MPs, his sexual history – according to Kenneth Clarke – having damaged his chances, leaving party members to choose between Iain Duncan Smith and Kenneth Clarke.

+Portillo's supporters became known as "Portillistas".